-The student passes if one member refuses to sign the Report, but the other members of the Dissertation Examining Committee agree to sign, before or after the approval of recommended changes.
+The student passes as long as all but one member of the Dissertation Examining Committee agree to approve the dissertation and sign off, either before or after the approval of recommended changes.
 Two or more negative votes constitute a failure of the candidate to meet the dissertation requirement.
 In cases of failure, the Dissertation Examining Committee must specify in detail and in writing the nature of the deficiencies in the dissertation and/or the oral performance that led to failure.
 This statement is to be submitted to the program's director of graduate studies, the Dean of the Graduate School, and the student.
 A second defense is permitted if the student will be in good standing at the time of the proposed second defense.
 A second defense requires the approval of the program's director of graduate studies and the Dean of the Graduate School.
 If the student fails this second defense, or if a second defense is not permitted, the student's admission to the graduate program is terminated.